connoraking/Boston-Airbnb-Listings/README.md

 ![](map_pics/p_lines.png)<!-- -->

 This map includes T (subway) stations and lines.
 The color-coded lines represent different subway routes, helping to visualize public transportation accessibility for each listing.
+I created a function to add an `add_sf` layer.
+The `grepl` function was used to filter the colors because the colors had multiple different observations within the dataset that was converted into `sf` from `GPX`.
+For example there is *Red Line (main)*, *Red Line (Mattapan)*, etc.

 ![](map_pics/boston_sub.png)<!-- -->